 You should apply the lotion twice - seven days apart.
 Each application is left on for at least 12 hours (overnight) and then washed off with shampoo and water.
 The second application makes sure that any lice that hatch from eggs which survived the first application will be killed before they are old enough to lay further eggs.

 Wet combing is a way of removing head lice without having to use a lotion to kill them.
-Briefly, the method is similar to wet combing (detection combing) described in the leaflet on head lice.
-But, you need to do this several times, four days apart.
+Briefly, the method is similar to wet combing (detection combing) described in the separate leaflet called Head Lice and Nits.
+However, you need to do this several times, four days apart.
 You will need to do this on every member of the household who has head lice.